Rapid Learning or Feature Reuse? Towards Understanding the Effectiveness of MAML: Related Work

 \section{Related Work}

-MAML \cite{finn2017model} is a highly popular, optimization-based meta-learning algorithm for few-shot learning, achieving performance competitive with other popular meta-learning approaches \cite{koch2015siamese, vinyals2016matching,snell2017prototypical,santoro2016meta, ravi2016optimization, nichol2018reptile} on several benchmark few-shot learning problems.
-Other optimization-based algorithms have also since been developed, for example \cite{lee2018gradient,gordon2018meta,bertinetto2018meta,lee2019meta,zhou2018deep}, which learn functions to embed the support set and test examples of a few-shot learning task, and then learn the weights of a task-specific classifier (using the support set) to perform few-shot classification on the embedded test examples.
+MAML \citep{finn2017model} is a highly popular meta-learning algorithm for few-shot learning, achieving competitive performance on several benchmark few-shot learning problems \citep{koch2015siamese, vinyals2016matching,snell2017prototypical,santoro2016meta, ravi2016optimization, nichol2018reptile}.
+It is part of the family of optimization-based meta-learning algorithms, with other members of this family presenting variations around how to learn the weights of the task-specific classifier.
+For example \citet{lee2018gradient,gordon2018meta,bertinetto2018meta,lee2019meta,zhou2018deep} first learn functions to embed the support set and target examples of a few-shot learning task, before using the test support set to learn task specific weights to use on the embedded target examples. \citet{harrison2018meta} also proceeds similarly, using a Bayesian approach.
+The method of \citet{bao2019few} explores a related approach, focusing on applications in text classification.

-The original MAML algorithm has inspired numerous direct extensions in recent literature \cite{antoniou2018train, finn2018probabilistic, grant2018recasting, rusu2018meta}.
-However, many of these works extending MAML do not change the core structure of the MAML algorithm, incorporating an outer loop (for meta-training), and an inner loop (for task-specific adaptation), and there is little prior work analyzing why this core structure of MAML algorithm is practically successful.
+Of these optimization-based meta-learning algorithms, MAML has been especially influential, inspiring numerous direct extensions in recent literature \citep{antoniou2018train, finn2018probabilistic, grant2018recasting, rusu2018meta}.
+Most of these extensions critically rely on the core structure of the MAML algorithm, incorporating an outer loop (for meta-training), and an inner loop (for task-specific adaptation), and there is little prior work analyzing why this central part of the MAML algorithm is practically successful.
 In this work, we focus on this foundational question, examining how and why MAML leads to effective few-shot learning.
-To do this, we utilize analytical tools such as Canonical Correlation Analysis (CCA) \cite{raghu2017svcca,morcos2018insights} and Centered Kernel Alignment (CKA) \cite{kornblith2019similarity} to study the neural network representations learned with the MAML algorithm, which also demonstrates MAML's ability to learn effective features for few-shot learning.
-Insights from this analysis lead to a simplification that almost completely removes the inner optimization loop, with no reduction in performance.
-Our work is complementary to methods extending MAML, and our simplification and insights could be applied to such extensions also.
+To do this, we utilize analytical tools such as Canonical Correlation Analysis (CCA) \citep{raghu2017svcca,morcos2018insights} and Centered Kernel Alignment (CKA) \citep{kornblith2019similarity} to study the neural network representations learned with the MAML algorithm, which also demonstrates MAML's ability to learn effective features for few-shot learning.

+Insights from this analysis lead to a simplified algorithm, ANIL, which almost completely removes the inner optimization loop with no reduction in performance.
+Prior works \citep{zintgraf2018caml,javed2019meta} have proposed algorithms where some parameters are only updated in the outer loop and others only in the inner loop.
+However, these works are motivated by different questions, such as improving MAML's performance or learning better representations, rather than analysing rapid learning vs feature reuse in MAML.